 Connections with Academic Journals

 The Institute maintains ties with a number of prestigious academic journals.
-Benedict Kingsbury and José Alvarez serve as Editors in Chief of the American Journal of International Law (AJIL).
+Benedict Kingsbury and José Alvarez served as Editors in Chief of the American Journal of International Law (AJIL).
 Its “younger brother,” the European Journal of International Law (EJIL), lies in the hands of Joseph H.H.
 Weiler who, together with Gráinne de Búrca, also directs the International Journal of Constitutional Law (ICON).
 Mattias Kumm is one of the editors of Global Constitutionalism (Glob-Con).
 Finally, NYU’s international law faculty advises the student-run Journal of International Law and Politics (JILP).

 Involvement in Academic Societies

 In addition to general support from the Law School, the work of the IILJ has enjoyed support from a number of large philanthropic and government foundations.
 The ongoing project on international legal orders and their histories, currently with a focus on megaregional economic orders (MegaReg) is supported by the NYU’s Global Institute for Advanced Study (GIAS) and the United Nations University.
 The Indicators project received funding from the Carnegie Corporation of New York and the National Science Foundation (NSF).
 The Carnegie Corporation of New York, along with the Gates Foundation and the International Development Research Centre, have also supported various initiatives in the path-breaking Global Administrative Law (GAL) project.
+The Ford Foundation and Sloan Foundation have supported the IILJ-GGLT work on Open Source Software Infrastructuring.

 The Joyce Lowinson IILJ Scholars program benefits from the generous endowment given by Joyce Lowinson in honor of the late NYU Murry and Ida Becker Professor of International Law Thomas M. Franck.